 Fee schedule problems can be addressed every month by updating your timetable.
 Your practice can identify those areas where you are paid less.
 For a process, fix your fee schedule 2 to 3 times the Medicare’s applicable charges.

-Denial management is a critical step in the revenue cycle’s direction and requires the highest levels of expertise.
-Hire a professional team that can submit negated claims again, understand why refusals occur, and create an iterative procedure to avoid future denials because of the same problems.
+Denial management is a critical step in the RCM direction and requires the highest levels of expertise.
+Hire a professional team that can submit negated claims again, understand why refusals occur and create an iterative procedure to avoid future denials because of the same problems.

 The inefficiencies or unsuitable training of reception desks and billing departments are causing personnel problems.
-Train your staff at the front desk to accurately collect data while handling care and empathy patients.
+Train your front desk staff to collect data accurately while taking care of patient’s empathy.
 Trust qualified and certified individuals who can submit bills and follow up immediately with your billing process.

 Today, most software for the revenue cycle offers several reporting features.
 Use these features to produce prompt reports on your practice’s operational and financial performance.
 Take necessary decisions while taking the main lessons learned from root cause analysis data.

-As a health organization, patient care and satisfaction are your primary responsibility.
+As a healthcare organization, patient care and satisfaction are your primary responsibility.
 Create clarity about patient responsibility, establish flexible payment procedures, and create a customer service team to keep consistent patient contact.